Become a better parent by understanding the difference between tough love and bully parenting.

 Since the 1970s, tough love has received a great deal of attention.
 It's all about creating tough consequences for teens when they make irresponsible or dangerous decisions.
 Sadly, the term has been used to describe a parenting style that often resembles bully behavior.
 Parents are struggling with their parenting voice — trying to find a way to be effective parents with teens who are making poor choices.
 They need help practicing tough love by creating healthy boundaries and external controls for children who are unable to do this for themselves.
-10 Ways To Keep Your Kids From Growing Up Too Fast
+10 Smart Ways To Keep Your Kids From Growing Up Too Fast

 If you're parenting teens, your job is just plain harder!